Troubleshooting: Power Windows

 The window fits snugly into the window gasket.
-If anything interferes with its movement or if there's a kink in the gasket, the window drags.
+The window drags if anything interferes with its movement or if there's a kink in the gasket.
 Silicone is often used to make a window run or weatherstrip more pliable.

-Some circuit breakers need to be manually reset by removing them from the power source or pressing a button.
+Some circuit breakers must be manually reset by removing them from the power source or pressing a button.
 Most circuit breakers are self-resetting.
-Today's circuit breakers are solid-state ECB's.
+Today's circuit breakers are solid-state ECBs.
 These circuit breakers increase resistance as they heat from excessive current.
 They can overheat and prevent the window from operating.

-When a fuse is overloaded, and too much current is passing through, the element melts creating an open.
+When a fuse is overloaded, and too much current passes through, the element melts, creating an open.
 They do not reset like circuit breakers and must be replaced to complete the circuit.
-It's important to rule out any component or short circuit that may be causing the fuse to blow.
-Sometimes fuses blow from a temporary overload caused by icy windows and such.
+It's important to rule out any component or short circuit causing the fuse to blow.
+Sometimes, fuses blow from a temporary overload caused by icy windows and such.